HumeHouse/privateindexer-client/README.md

 - Your client stats are displayed at the top center
     - Uploading: number of torrents you are actively uploading (seeding) from **this local client**
     - Downloading: number of torrents you are actively downloading (leeching) to  **this local client**
-    - Total: number of torrents added to **this local client**
+  - Torrents: number of torrents added to **this local client**
+  - Ratio: your total downloaded data vs. your total uploaded data (most trackers want this to be at least 1)
     - Peers: number of external clients connected to **this local client** (can be seeds or leeches)

 - Your server stats are displayed in the top right corner
-    - Uploaded: number of torrents you've sent to the server
+    - Uploads: number of torrents you've sent to the server
+    - DL: amount of data you've downloaded from peers in the swarm in total
+    - L: number of torrents you are actively downloading (leeching) from the swarm (all locations)
+    - UL: amount of data you've uploaded to peers in the swarm in total
     - S: number of torrents you are actively seeding to the swarm (all locations)
-    - L: number of torrents you are actively downloading (leeching) from the swarm  (all locations)
-    - Swarm: number of active users who are seeding torrents that you have uploaded
+    - Ratio: same as the client ratio above, except this value is tracked by the server, not the client
-    - Grabs: number of times other users have downloaded files that you have uploaded
+    - Grabs: number of times **other users** have downloaded files that you have uploaded

 ---

 ## Tips

 - Ask David for your API key before starting.
-- Logs will show when the scanner finds and registers torrents with the PrivateIndexer server.
+- Console logs are your friend.
+If you suspect an issue, check out the logs for errors and warnings.

 ---